 That means: first be liberal, good, and honest; only after that be beautiful.

-A picture, a scene, the bit of painted life, these cannot be an end in themselves.
-Life has perhaps in itself no purpose!
-The artist must consequently show at least: that one person should love another; that one sex should not oppress the other; that falseness, intrigue, fanaticism, and other evil qualities do not lead to good; that “Jewishness” is not the superstitious belief in rebbes with their miracles . . . and the like.
+A picture, a scene, a bit of painted life, these cannot be an end in themselves.
+Perhaps life in itself has no purpose!
+The artist must con¬sequently show at least: that one person should love another; that one sex should not oppress the other; that falseness, intrigue, fanaticism, and other evil qualities do not lead to good; that “Jewishness” is not the superstitious belief in rebbes with their miracles . . . and the like.
 Does this diminish Dinezon’s worth?

 Certainly not.
 One need only look back at Jewish life before these most recent times . . . one need only remember and imagine those legendary muddy, impoverished shtetls, the whole chaos of old Jewish cities and towns.